-Both Life and Accidental Death and Dismemberment Insurance are paid fully by UAS.
-Amounts for each employee are based on the employee's annual base earnings.
+Both Life and Accidental Death and Dismemberment Insurance are paid fully by the UGC.
+The amounts for each employee are based on the employee's annual basic earnings.
 Human Resources can provide you a copy of the Employee Benefits Insurance Certificate upon request.